Z-Score Calculator

 What z-score corresponds to a 95% confidence level?

-For a 95% confidence interval (two-tailed), the critical z-score is 1.96.
-For a one-tailed test at 95% confidence, the critical z-score is 1.645.
+For a two-tailed 95% confidence interval, the critical z-score is ±1.96.
+For a one-tailed 95% cutoff, the critical z-score is about 1.645.

 Can z-scores be negative?